 In freezing weather, don't use your washer until the windshield is warmed.
 Otherwise the washer fluid can form ice on the windshield, blocking your vision.

-Press and hold the PUSH paddle to wash the windshield.
-Release the paddle when you have enough fluid.
+At the top of the turn signal/multifunction lever, there is a paddle with the word PUSH on it.
+To spray washer fluid on the windshield, press and release this paddle.
 The wipers will clear the windshield and either stop or return to your preset speed.
+For more washer cycles, press and hold the paddle.

-LOW WASHER FLUID will be displayed on the DIC when the washer fluid reaches a low level.
+LOW WASHER FLUID will be displayed on the Driver Information Center (DIC) when the washer fluid reaches a low level.